For our available home rentals in Seguin, check out this link!

 The robust and thriving Hill Country town of Seguin (pronounced seh-GEEN) is one of the larger towns in the region, with a current population of around 30,000.
-Settled in 1838, it stands as one of the oldest towns in the Lone Star State, which certainly bolsters its claim of being “Real Texas.”
-Seguin takes great pride in its history, heritage, and strong role in the building of the great state.
+Located about 40 miles northeast of central San Antonio, Seguin is also considered a “border town” of the Hill Country, right on its eastern edge.
+It’s also one of the oldest towns in the Lone Star State, established shortly after the dust settled from the Texas Revolution.
+Seguin’s history bolsters the town’s claim of being “Real Texas,” and its citizens take great pride in its heritage and influential role in the building of the great state.

-Colonel Juan N. Seguin was a Tejano warrior who fought alongside white settlers against Santa Anna for the cause of Texas Independence, and the settlement along the Guadalupe River was proudly named after him.
+Colonel Juan N. Seguin was a Tejano warrior who fought alongside white settlers against Mexico’s dictator Santa Anna for the cause of Texas Independence, and the settlement along the Guadalupe River was proudly named after him when it was founded in 1838.
 Like many surrounding communities, Seguin was built on cotton, ranching, and the cultivation of pecans—the Texas state tree.
-In the latter half of the 19th century, the development of “limecrete” in Seguin as a building material broke the ground for the popularity of its successor, concrete, as an inexpensive and durable construction medium.
-Diverse industries such as steel, electronics, and construction materials have helped Seguin to grow into the community it is today.
+It’s also considered the westernmost border of the “Old South” in that its cotton plantations (a sight more common in the Gulf States) were the last to take root this far west.

-Framed in the natural beauty of the Texas Hill Country, Seguin offers a rich tapestry of history, shopping, outdoor activities, food, and nightlife to satisfy all its guests!
-For unique and picturesque lodging options in Seguin—or anywhere in the Hill Country, for that matter—Backroads Reservations can set you up with an amazing experience in one of our local vacation rentals!
+Framed in the natural beauty of the Texas Hill Country, Seguin offers a rich tapestry of history, shopping, outdoor activities, food, and nightlife to intrigue its visitors!
+Here at Backroads Reservations, we’ve been introducing guests to the Hill Country as property management professionals since 2001.
+We live here, and we love our neck of the woods!
+We’d love to help you get to know Seguin, and all the other wonderful towns here.
+For unique and picturesque vacation rental options in Seguin—or anywhere in the Hill Country, for that matter—Backroads Reservations can set you up with an amazing experience in one of our local vacation rentals!